PrimaMateria/blog/primamateria-blog/content/hive/index.md

 ## Hive Flake

-Hive is a flake-based configuration.
+Hive is a configuration based on flakes.
 Inputs include:

-- **std** - the Standard - as I understand it, it's a more complex framework intended for DevOps to declare configurations for building and deploying projects.
-The Hive was spawned from the Standard with the intention of focusing on system and home configurations.
+- **std** - the Standard - as I understand it, it is a more complex framework intended for DevOps to declare configurations for building and deploying projects.
+The Hive was created based on the Standard with the intention of focusing on system and home configurations.
 Personally, I have never used the Standard before and probably will never need to.
 - **hive** - I wouldn't say that Hive is an extension of the Standard.
-It adheres to the same principles and reuses some block types from std, but other than that, it seems that there isn't much dependency on it.
+It follows the same principles and reuses some block types from std, but other than that, it seems that there isn't much dependency on it.

 ```nix